Israeli Combat Engineering Corps: Founding

-The Combat Engineering Corps has a record of professional achievement and decoration.
-Its best known operation is the bridging of the Suez Canal during the Yom Kippur War.
-The corps was formed from the sabotage unit of the Palmach and the tractor operators units of the 1948 Palestine war.
-In its early years, the Combat Engineering Corps drew its soldiers mainly from Jews who had served in the United Kingdom's Royal Engineers.
+The Combat Engineering Corps traces its origins to the Haganah technical department, which was founded in 1934.
+It was responsible for planning and constructing fortifications for Jewish settlements and neighborhoods, especially Tower and Stockade settlements.
+During World War II, some Jews from Palestine who enlisted in the British Army served in the Royal Engineers and Auxiliary Military Pioneer Corps.
+The Haganah's elite strike force, the Palmach, also formed sabotage units.
+Many of those who would go on to serve in the Combat Engineering Corps gained experience from the British Army and Palmach sabotage units.

+The Combat Engineering Corps was formally established in 1947, at the outset of the Israeli War of Independence.
+A few months after the start of the war, the first engineering school was established.

-ICEC chief engineer, Brigadier General David Leskov (not to be confused with Chief Engineering Officer קצין הנדסה ראשי, the commander of the ICEC), developed many combat engineering systems for the Israel Defense Forces, and won three Israel Security Prizes.
+The Combat Engineering Corps chief engineer, Brigadier General David Laskov (not to be confused with Chief Engineering Officer קצין הנדסה ראשי, the commander of the Combat Engineering Corps), developed many combat engineering systems for the Israel Defense Forces, and won three Israel Security Prizes.
 He served in the IDF until his death at the age of 86, thus being the oldest soldier in the world.

 In Israel's wars

 In the 1948 Palestine war, the Combat Engineering Corps blasted bridges over the Jordan River and the streams of the southern Coastal plain in order to stop the advance of the Arab armored forces into the Israeli rear.
-The Combat Engineering Corps also helped in breaching the "Burma Road" into besieged Jerusalem.
+The Combat Engineering Corps also helped in breaching the "Burma Road" into besieged Jerusalem and built roads wherever needed.
+Due to a lack of engineering equipment, much of it was improvised.
+In addition, combat engineers used whatever equipment was left behind by the British as well as equipment owned by construction companies, contractors, kibbutzim, and private individuals.